mrbusche/backseatfan.com/_posts/2010-07-08-lebron-james-the-decision-is-tonight.md

   </p>

   <p>
     <strong>New York Knicks: </strong>The Knicks added Amare, and have the bright lights of NYC to lure in LeBron.
 He only has to share the ball with Amare, not too much of a big deal.
 Jared Dudley said yesterday that LeBron was going to end up in NYC, as did OchoCinco.
 Reliable sources?
 Maybe.
 Dudley could have talked to Amare, since they are former teammates.
 But it could still just be rumors.
 But wait, isn't Braylon Edwards in New York?
 How can this work since LeBron forced Edwards out of Cleveland with his power and might?!?!?!
-I still like the Knicks as the favorite&#8230; 1:4
+I still like the Knicks as the favorite?
+1:4
   </p>

   <p>